-Yeti Trusts Dutchland to Manufacture the World's Top Premium Cooler
+YETI Trusts Dutchland to Manufacture the World's Top Premium Cooler

 “Coolers had become this cheap disposable product that fell apart after a few uses, and you’d just buy another,” Roy said in a 2014 interview with the Austin American-Statesman.
 “We were frustrated by that, so we built the cooler that we wanted to use out in the field.
 It’s built not to fail.”

-And when the company was searching for an American manufacturer to build its high-quality cooler, they found Dutchland.
+When the company was searching for an American manufacturer to build its high-quality cooler, they found Dutchland.

-On any given day, Dutchland workers can be found in the Oostburg, WI plant fabricating, assembling and packaging Yeti coolers that are destined to grace the back of pickup trucks, campers and boats across the country.
+On any given day, Dutchland workers can be found in the Oostburg, WI plant fabricating, assembling and packaging YETI coolers that are destined to grace the back of pickup trucks, campers and boats across the country.